amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 >3.
 Let path be request's URL's path.
 >4.
 Let httpOnlyAllowed be true.
 >5.
 Let sameSite be a string whose value is implementation-defined, but has to be one of "strict-or-less", "lax-or-less", "unset-or-less", or "none".
->6. let sourcePort be request's URL's port.
+>6. let port be request's URL's port.
->7. let sourceScheme be request's URL's scheme.
+>7. let scheme be request's URL's scheme.
 >8.
-Let cookies be the result of running Retrieve Cookies given isSecure, host, path, httpOnlyAllowed, sameSite, sourcePort, and sourceScheme.
+Let cookies be the result of running Retrieve Cookies given isSecure, host, path, httpOnlyAllowed, sameSite, port, and scheme.
 >9.
 Return the result of running Serialize Cookies given cookies.

 Note the major change here is extracting the port and scheme from the request and running the new version of Retrieve Cookies based on that.